TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 - **`new_box`** or **`clip`**: Boxsize (in pixels)
 - **`force_header_angpix`**: There might be some discrepancy between the desired and actual pixel size from the way RELION scales the image.
 We force the header to the desired pixel size.

 To run template matching in batch (on all the tomograms in your RELION folder) we will use this **[batch_pytom_wRln5](https://github.com/Phaips/batch_pytom_wRln5)** script we wrote.
 It is intended to create `bash.sh` files for SLURM submission.
 It will read all necessary informations like the defocus per tilt and exposure values from the `tilt-series.star` files in your RELION `Tomograms/jobXXX/` folder.
-For each tomogram those values will be provided to the `pytom_match_template.py` function.
+For each tomogram those values will be provided to the `pytom_match_template.py` script.

 Additionally, for ribosomes good results were obtained using: